Getting Treatment During a Crisis

 Choosing a live-in environment allows you to face the challenges of treatment with others who understand.
 In addition, residential care typically offers a variety of treatment programs, including individual and group therapy.

 Summit Detox and Mental Health is a 20-bed residential program located in Boynton Beach, Florida.
-The medical detox program offers medically supervised withdrawal that includes natural treatments like a vitamin regimen and other organic therapies.
+The medical detox program offers medically supervised withdrawal and mental health primary treatment.

 The detox program at Summit offers things you might not find in other treatment facilities, such as healthy food, evening 12-step meetings, and even smoke breaks for those who need them.
 Our caring, experienced medical staff understand what it is like to experience detox.
 Many of them are in recovery as well.